-We are currently planning a series of Governor training sessions to support their understanding of the Agreed Syllabus and current RE issues.
-Following the recent introduction of the RE Quality Mark we have received several requests from schools for support in assessing the standard in RE prior to applying for Quality Mark status.
-We hope that many Barnsley schools will consider this interesting new national development in RE.
+We have organised a series of Governor training sessions to support their understanding of the Agreed Syllabus and current RE issues.
+Following the recent introduction of the RE Quality Mark we have supported several schools in assessing the standard in RE prior to applying for Quality Mark status.
+We hope that more Barnsley schools will consider this interesting new national development in RE.